Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 As the map (in the mapping platforms) scales down and details disappear, new correlated details appear in their place that generalize the disappeared details.
 In our case, the parent node is such a generalization.
 Therefore, the next condition for clustering must be to cluster nodes that have the same parent node.

-After all nodes that have the same parent are filtered out, the algorithm filters out nodes that have the same visual class, unless multiple visual classes are explicitly set in the visual configuration (for more information see "[Classes to cluster together](#classes-to-cluster-together-layout-constraint)" section).
+After all nodes that have the same parent node are filtered out, the algorithm filters out nodes that have the same visual class, unless multiple visual classes to be clustered together are explicitly specified in the visual configuration (for more information see "[Classes to cluster together](#classes-to-cluster-together-layout-constraint)" section).

 Two cases can occur at the end of filtering: